airbrake/node-airbrake/Readme.md

 ### airbrake.trackDeployment([params, [cb]])

-Notifies airbrake about a deployment. `params` is an object with the following
+Notifies Airbrake about a deployment. `params` is an object with the following
 options:

 * `env:` The environment being deployed, defaults to `airbrake.env`.